New era begins at Merck as pandemic cuts Q1 sales, profit - WTMJ

 Frazier told analysts on a conference call to discuss the results that he’s confident in Merck’s future and new leadership.

-Merck’s prescription drug sales were hurt by generic competition to several drugs, and the pandemic reduced sales of medicines used in hospitals, a key business for Merck.
-In addition, sales of Merck’s portfolio of vaccines for children and adults fell as the country focused on a massive COVID-19 vaccination campaign at the start of the Biden administration.
+Merck’s prescription drug sales were hurt by generic competition to several drugs, and the pandemic reduced sales of doctor-administered drugs and other medicines used in hospitals, a key business for Merck.
+Sales of Merck’s vaccines for children and adults fell as the country focused on a massive COVID-19 vaccination campaign under the new Biden administration.

-Prescription drug sales were flat at $10.68 billion.
-As per usual, they were led by cancer immunotherapy Keytruda, which hauled in $3.9 billion in the quarter.
+Prescription drug sales were flat at $10.68 billion, led by cancer immunotherapy Keytruda, which hauled in $3.9 billion — nearly one-third of total revenue.
 Januvia and combo drug Janumet for Type 2 diabetes brought in a total of $1.3 billion.

 Veterinary medicine sales jumped 17% to $1.42 billion, mainly driven by higher sales of products for pets.

-During the quarter, Merck struck a deal to partner with Gilead Sciences in developing long-acting HIV treatments that combine two drugs the companies discovered.
+During the quarter, Merck started a partnership with Gilead Sciences developing long-acting HIV treatments that combine one drug from each company.
 And on April 1, Merck completed the acquisition of Pandion Therapeutics, a developer of therapies for autoimmune disorders, an area where Merck hopes to expand.

+In addition, during the quarter the U.S. Food and Drug Administration approved new heart failure drug Verquvo and began reviewing applications to approve three experimental drugs, for chronic cough, for a rare condition associated with kidney cancer and for an improved pneumococcal vaccine.

 Merck plans on June 2 to complete the spinoff of its Organon women’s health business, which will now also include off-patent former blockbusters like respiratory drugs Singulair and Nasonex, plus Merck’s unit that makes biosimilars, or near-copies of pricey biologic drugs.